g-ab/g-ab/README.md

 Hey weirdos!,

 I’m @g-ab, a human interested in art stuff, music and the internet.
-<br>Part of my work is to design cool products for people and brands;the other part, is being a typography nerd 🤓
+<br>I design cool stuff for people and brands and I'm a typography nerd 🤓

 See you in the cyberspace